EnvisionIot/enos-mqtt-sdk-java/README.md

 - Enable device services
 - Send messages on device startup, stop, and delete

-## Sample code
+## Sample Code

-The following sample codes instruct how to use the EnOS Device SDK for MQTT.
+The following sample codes instruct how to use the EnOS Device SDK for MQTT for Java.

-### Connecting to server
+### Connecting to Server

 ```
 MqttClient client = new MqttClient(serverUrl, productKey, deviceKey, deviceSecret);